neutron-org/neutron-dao/contracts/dao/neutron-flashloans/README.md

 See the `neutron-flashloans` contract's [interface](https://github.com/neutron-org/neutron-dao/blob/main/contracts/dao/neutron-flashloans/src/msg.rs) in order to get familiar with all requirements, limitations and usage guidelines.

+See the [neutron-flashloans-user](https://github.com/neutron-org/neutron-dev-contracts/blob/main/contracts/neutron-flashloans-user) contract as an example of the borrower contract implementation.

 ### Security advice

 When writing a borrower contract, ensure that the `ProcessLoan` handler has proper permissions.
 It should only be